rmerlob87/upload_txt_site/readme.md

 A simple Flask site!

-Based on code is from Corey Schafer's tutorial videos on Flask
+Based on code from Corey Schafer's tutorial videos on Flask

 1